mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 ### Task 1: Deploy a Virtual Appliance.

 In this task you will create a Sophos XG Virtual Appliance which will emulate an on-premises device.
-The layout of this is depicted in the digaram below
+The layout of this is depicted in the diagaram below

    ![Screenshot](../Media/Module-2/f8a9af0a-6330-47bd-8476-3c492bc41135.png)